Symeta-Hybrid/api-docs/docs/index.md

 Upon expiration, the API will return an "Unauthenticated" error upon subsequent requests with said token.

+An implementation for refreshing tokens/retrieving a new access token via the API itself is under construction.

 ## Components

 ### Intake request